junyeongyu/blockchain/README.md

  - Keys for digial signatures and verification
  - Have transactions objects to represent currency exchange

+Transaction Pool
+ - An object that contains all new transactions submitted by individuals.

 ## Test
  - yarn test